We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

 Step 1: Cut the internal reinforcement

-When installing your bay, you need to ensure that there is enough distance from another source of airflow in order to maximize airflow throughout the van.
+When installing your Window, you need to ensure there is enough distance from another air circulation source to maximize airflow throughout the van.

-In our case, a roof fan was installed just behind the driver's area, so we positioned the bay to be installed at the back of the van.
+In our case, a roof fan was installed just behind the driver's area, so we positioned the Window to be installed at the rear of the van.

-Before we could cut the window hole, we had to remove the vertical reinforcement inside the van.
-We carefully used an angle grinder to cut the reinforcement while trying not to hit the van's sheet metal.
+Before cutting the window hole, we had to remove the vertical reinforcement inside the van.
+We carefully used an angle grinder on the reinforcement trying not to hit the van's sheet metal.

 Step 2: Polish the cut edges

-Once we cut the reinforcement, it was held on the van wall by a foam adhesive, and we simply used a pair of pliers to remove the reinforcement.
+Once we cut the reinforcement, it was held on the van wall by a foamy adhesive and we simply used a pair of pliers to remove the reinforcement.

-Next, we used our angle grinder to round and polish the sharp edges and scraped off the adhesive with a flathead screwdriver.
-Even though a scraper would have been smarter to use.
+Then, we used our angle grinder to round and polish the sharp corners and scraped the adhesive with a flathead screwdriver.
+Although a scraper would have been smarter to use.

 Step 3: Prepare the walls before cutting the bodywork

 We traced the perimeter of the window on a piece of cardboard and cut it out to make a template.
-We glued the template to the van wall and traced the perimeter with a marker.
-We positioned it by eye and then measured to the nearest reference point, so we could copy the position on the other side.
+We stuck the template on the van wall and traced the perimeter with a marker.
+We positioned it by eye and then measured to the nearest reference point to be able to copy the position on the other side.

 After removing the template, we drilled holes near each corner to insert the jigsaw blade.
-To minimize scratches on the van's paint, we applied tape to the bottom of the jigsaw.
-You can also apply tape to the part to be cut on the bodywork to reduce debris.
+To minimize scratches on the van's paint, we applied tape on the bottom of the jigsaw.
+You can also apply tape on the part to be cut on the bodywork to reduce debris.

 Step 4: Cut the window hole with a jigsaw

-Using a metal cutting jigsaw blade, we started from one of the holes we drilled and cut around the marked line.
+Using a metal-cutting jigsaw blade, we started from one of the holes we drilled and cut around the marking line.

-The first two sides are easy to cut, but once you reach the third side, the structural integrity of the cut sheet is almost nonexistent, making it very wobbly during cutting.
+The first two sides are easy to cut, but once you get to the third side, the structural integrity of the cut sheet metal is almost nonexistent, making it very wobbly during cutting.

-We tried to stabilize it with tape by sticking the cut sheet to the rest of the bodywork, but that wasn't very helpful, so one of us held the cut to keep it steady, and that worked relatively well.
+We tried to stabilize it with tape by sticking the cut sheet metal to the rest of the bodywork, but it was not very helpful, so one of us held the cutout to keep it steady, and it worked relatively well.

 Once we cut the window opening, we smoothed the edges and spray-painted anti-rust paint along the edges to protect the bare metal.